 is an all weather interceptor of the Yak-28 family.
 It was

-allow for a larger fuel capacity.
-Interception radar was
+internal bomb bay to allow for a larger fuel capacity.

-Generally armed with two medium range K-98 air-to-air
+Interception radar was added.
+Generally armed with two medium

-destroy low to medium altitude targets such as bombers and
+medium altitude targets such as bombers and surveillance

 aircraft.
 The Yak-28P was the last Yakolev aircraft that

-Soviet Air Force.
-The Yak-28P was withdrawn in the mid 1980s
+served in the Soviet Air Force.
+The Yak-28P was withdrawn in

 The Bobcat Yak-28P comes is a large top open tray type box made entirely of thin corrugated cardboard resulting in a nice sturdy container.
 While it's a bit over sized the largest sprue just fits within the confines of the box.
 Inside the box are five sprues molded in gray, each one in a resealable bag.
 There is also one bag with clear parts and one that has an alternative nose piece in it.
 The decals are in a separate plastic sleeve.